sanguine-squid/sanguine-squid/README.md

 💉 Basic DNI criteria

-💉 Zionists and Zionist supporters.
-From the river to the sea, Palestine will be free!
-(This includes vivziepop fans, she's a zionist <3)
+💉 Zionists and Zionist supporters

-💉 PROSHIPPERS ESP FUCK OFF I HATE YALL
+💉 PROSHIPPERS

 💉 V0RE ENJOYERS GET OUT!!!
 (I do not give a fuck if it's "sfw", there's no such thing as a sfw kink, stop lying to yourself.)